afstanton/startup/README.md

 I use [overcommit](https://github.com/sds/overcommit) to manage git hooks for automating code quality.
 You obviously don't have to, but I recommend it.

+[Rubocop](https://github.com/rubocop/rubocop) is the standard for basic ruby code quality checks.
+I've also added some commonly used plugins.

 # Related projects

 [Suspenders](https://github.com/thoughtbot/suspenders) is an app generator that creates opinionated apps.
 As this is not a generator, this serves a different purpose, but I plan on looking into the gems they use.